PeterTheobald/HackerDojoPythonGroup/challenges/AccessCounterDict.md

 ---

-Wouldn't it be nice if all of those dict methods internally used `__getitem__()` so we could add our custom code in one place and everything works?
+Wouldn't it be nice if all of those dict methods internally used `__getitem__()` to access the item instead of accessing it directly, so we could add our custom code in one place and everything works?

-The library collections has a class UserDict that is made specifically for writing custom dictionary classes.
+The library collections has a class UserDict that does this and is made specifically for writing custom dictionary classes.